Zuehlke/springboot-sec-tutor/README.md

 - Easy to configure

 #### Cons
-- Requires spring to render CSRF-Token or handle it manually
+- Requires spring to render CSRF-Token or handle defense manually

 ---